-I started this blogsite what now feels like eons ago, to practice my writing skills, show off my photo skills, and market myself and my photography website.
-Ultimately, I have discovered other wonderful images and writing on this site.
+I started this blog site to practice my writing skills, show off my photo skills, and market myself and my photography website.

 My father was a photographer.
 He used his Mamiya twin lens camera to take awesome black & whites of the Montana landscape.
 I inherited my love of the medium from him, and began my photography career in earnest with a Pentax SLR purchased while still in high school.
 I bought my first digital camera (a HP 2MP point-and-shoot) back in 1998.
 After that, I never looked back to film.